Non-Markovian quantum trajectory unravellings of entanglement: Conclusion

-In conclusion, we have shown that the dynamical entanglement of a non Markovian open system can be efficiently estimated by employing exact quantum diffusive trajectories.
-In particular, we have shown that entanglement dynamics of the system are very sensitive to which initial state the qubits evolved from, how the qubits are coupled to the heat bath, and the correlation time between the noise variables.
-We emphasized that under the Markov approximation, the entanglement for both sets of Bell states was characterized by fast disentanglement and suppressed revival features, whereas in the non-Markovian regime, large revivals were witnessed and for an extensively long correlation time, the qubits remained nearly maximally entangled for long times.
-This again emphasizes the importance of memory effects on the dynamics of a quantum system.
+We have shown that the dynamical entanglement of a non-Markovian open system can be efficiently estimated by employing exact quantum diffusive trajectories.
+In particular, we have shown that the entanglement dynamics of the system are very sensitive to which initial state the qubits evolved from, how the qubits are coupled to the heat bath, and the correlation time of the environment.
+We emphasized that under the Markov approximation, the entanglement for both sets of Bell states was characterized by fast disentanglement and suppressed revival features; whereas in the non-Markovian regime, large revivals were witnessed and for an extensively long correlation time, the qubits remained nearly maximally entangled for long times.
+We demonstrate that the optimal conditions for maintaining a high level of entanglement for long periods of time are the symmetric coupling strengths of the qubits to the environment and for the autocorrelation time of the environment to be very long.
+This again emphasizes the importance of memory effects on the dynamics of a quantum open system.
+The trajectory estimation provides a good upper-bound (perfect for special initial states) entanglement for the system and it would be more meaningful for a higher dimensional system.